smart-edge-open/specs/doc/architecture.md

   - Deploy edge compute applications from the image repository
   - Configure the Edge compute application specific Traffic policy
   - Configure the Edge compute application specific DNS policy
+- **Node Feature Discovery (NFD)**: Contains two microservice.
+One on the controller (master) and one on the edge nodes (worker).
+NFD workers gets the hardware and software features on the edge node and the information is passed on to the NFD Master on the controller node.
+This information can be used by the user to deploy the applications to the edge node which meets the resource requirement.
+This ensures the reliable performance.
+- **Enhanced Platform Awareness**: is a subsystem of the application life cycle management that provides users to provide the key hardware or software features that needs to be made available to the applications when deployed on the edge node.
+The user is presented with a key:Value pair to choose from the supported EPA features.
+NFD when combined with EPA provides powerful mechanism for deployment for achieving application performance reliability.
 - **Edge virtualization infrastructure management**: Use underlying virtualization infrastructure, whether directly via libvirt or Docker, or indirectly via Kubernetes, to manage the Edge Node platform and applications.
 - **Telemetry**: Get basic edge compute microservices telemetry from connected Edge Nodes.

 The Controller microservices make extensive use of the Go programming language and its runtime libraries.

 #### Details of Edge Controller Microservices functionality in Infrastructure deployment mode:
 - **Core Network Configuration**: Configure the access network (e.g., LTE/CUPS, 5G) control plane.
 - **Telemetry**: Get basic edge compute microservices telemetry from connected Edge Nodes.
+- **Microservices and Enhancements for K8s master**: Set of microservice as daemon set deployed on Master to enable Cloudnative deployment.
+E.g. NFD (master), SRI-OV device plugin, etc.

 OpenNESS when deployed using Kubernetes supports key features that expose the silicon micro architecture features of the platform to the applications and network functions  to achieve better and reliable performance.
 This will be described in the Enhanced Platform Awareness (EPA) section later in the document.